github/training-kit/paths/electron/packaging-apps/01-packaging-electron.md

   ## Packaging Electron Applications

   We are going to use a node package named [`electron-packager`](https://github.com/electron-userland/electron-packager) to package the electron app.
-This means that others will be able to download and use the app natively, regardless of if they're running MacOS, Windows, or Linux.
+This means that others will be able to download and use the app natively, regardless of if they're running macOS, Windows, or Linux.

   ### Packaging for different environments

-  MacOS, Windows, and Linux all have different needs for apps to work well.
+  macOS, Windows, and Linux all have different needs for apps to work well.
 We will work through the functional needs, but it's important to keep in mind that there are other needs.
 Packaging can be done for each operating system, but the user interface isn't automatically made to look native in the process.

   ### Why `electron-packager`?